monorkin/mongo-vs-pg-large-table-performance/README.md

 ## Notes

 Here are a few things I have learned while performing this benchmark.
-Watch out for them when running you own benchmark:
+Watch out for them when running you own:

 * The stock Postgres container is configured to use up to 1.5GB of RAM.
 I changed the config to allow up to 4GB - same as Mongo, though Mongo doesn't